50Fifty/SC1015-Mini-Project/README.md

-# SC1015 Datascience Mini-project: Natural Disaster Occurence Predictions
+# SC1015 Datascience Mini-project: Natural Disaster Occurrence Predictions
 ## About
 This is a Mini-Project for SC1015 (Introduction to Data Science and Artificial Intelligence) which focuses on making predictions on the likelihood of natural disasters occuring based on the change in our climate.